 - Solution: The executives who discerned the potential advantages and overcame their fears saw tremendous savings for their hotels when they joined.
 (As a note, purchasing programs are set up in a way that protects each hotel’s proprietary data with NDAs and agreements.)
 Now purchasing programs are accepted and even embraced throughout the hotel industry.

 7. Focusing on Weaknesses Instead of Strengths

-Problem: Even though most hospitality companies realized that procurement was not their area of expertise, a pre-purchasing program industry meant there wasn’t much in the way of choice.
-Hotels still had to devote time to procurement, even though that wasn’t an area that truly differentiated their businesses.
+- Problem: Even though most hospitality companies realized that procurement was not their area of expertise, a pre-purchasing program industry meant there wasn’t much in the way of choice.
+Hotels still had to devote time and resources to procurement, even though that wasn’t an area that truly differentiated their businesses.

-As you can see, purchasing programs transformed the hotel industry by enabling companies to optimize their supply chains, negotiate deeper discounts, and avoid costly delays.
+As you can see, group purchasing programs transformed the hotel industry by enabling companies to optimize their supply chains, negotiate deeper discounts, and avoid costly delays.
 That’s why Raiven partnered with Avendra.
-With $11 Billion in aggregated spend, Avendra changed the hospitality industry and now Raiven is bringing all these advantages to building owners, facility managers, and contractors operating within the maintenance, repair, and operations industry.
+With $11 billion in aggregated spend, Avendra changed the hospitality industry, and now Raiven is bringing all these advantages to building and property owners, facility managers, and contractors operating within the maintenance, repair, and operations industry.

 Interested in learning more about the ways digital purchasing can help your business?
 Raiven’s procurement program is a service that aggregates costs across mid-tail, tail, and rogue spending.
 With a simple platform, familiar materials and supply items from industry-leading suppliers will be available to order.
 With ongoing account management and frequent supplier negotiations, Raiven’s eProcurement platform fills many roles.
 If you would like to learn more, contact Raiven here.